• Skip to primary navigation

 Add the breadcrumbs and transfer to the casserole dish

-Start with about ¼ cup of the breadcrumbs and mix them in thoroughly.
-You’ll probably need some more so add more a little at a time until it is the consistency you would like-you want it to stick together but not be too dense, if that makes sense.
+1. Remove the Dutch oven from the heat; add ¼ cup of breadcrumbs and mix them in thoroughly.
+Add more breadcrumbs a little at a time until it is the consistency you would like.
+You want the squash to stick together but not be too dense.

 Here you go!